Fort Nisqually: Foundation

-The new midway location was at Nisqually, chosen for its excellent ship anchorage, its convenience for overland travel, the friendliness of local tribes and its prairies for grazing animals and growing crops.
-Located near the mouth of Sequalitchew Creek on the plains north of the Nisqually River Delta, in the present town of DuPont, Washington, Nisqually House was built in April 1832.
+The new midway location was at Nisqually, chosen for its excellent ship anchorage.
+Fort Nisqually, situated at the top of a bank above Puget Sound, has a perfect anchorage for ships coming in from the ocean.
+In May 11, 1841, Captain Charles Wilkes, leader of the U.S. Exploring Expedition, anchored at Nisqually.
+"The anchorage off of Nisqually is very contracted because the bank rapidly shelves and soon drops off into deep water."
+On July 5, 1841, the expedition celebrated the first Fourth of July on the West Coast of the American continent.
+Fort Nisqually's convenience for overland travel, the friendliness of the local tribes, and its prairies for grazing animals and growing crops made the location ideal.
+Nisqually House, built in April 1832, is located near the mouth of Sequalitchew Creek on the plains north of the Nisqually River Delta, in what is now the town of DuPont, Washington.
 It was a 15 by 20 feet warehouse.
 The staff was only three men with a few supplies left behind to manage it.
 It was notably the first European trading post on the Puget Sound.

 Operations

 One year later, in May 1833, Chief Trader Archibald McDonald returned with William Fraser Tolmie and seven men to begin the construction of a permanent fort.
 Tolmie spent the year there and wrote about the region extensively.
 The men were dependent upon the surrounding native villages for sustenance because they were unable to find much game to hunt.
 Relations with neighboring Indigenous people began to deepen, the officers of the post meeting with Chief Gray Head of the Steilacooms in 1833.
 Trading with the nearby Puyallup tribe and more distant S'Klallams developed in the same year.

 Fort Nisqually was operated and served by Scottish gentlemen, Native Americans, Hawaiian Kanakas, French-Canadians, Métis, West Indians, Englishmen and, in later years, a handful of Americans.
 Fort Nisqually grew from an obscure trading post to a major international trading establishment, despite not being a true military outpost.
 The fort's main export was beaver pelts that could be used for making a beaver-pelt top hat.
 Over the time Fort Nisqually functioned as a trading post, about 5,000 beaver, 3,000 muskrat, 2,000 raccoon and 1,500 river otter furs were collected.